-FBSS is not meant to imply there was necessarily a problem during surgery but refers to the condition of continuing pain even after surgery.
-The pain can be reduced but still present or may get worse within a few months after surgery due to a buildup of scar tissue around spinal nerve roots.
+FBSS does not imply there was necessarily a problem during surgery, but refers to the condition of continuing pain even after surgery.
+The pain may be reduced but is still present or may get worse within a few months after surgery due to a buildup of scar tissue around spinal nerve roots.

 The contributing factors associated with FBSS vary and may include:

 - Disc decompression